OpenNMT/CTranslate2/tools/benchmark/README.md

 ### Reproducing the benchmark numbers from the README

 We use the script `benchmark_pretrained.py` to produce the benchmark numbers in the main [README](https://github.com/OpenNMT/CTranslate2#benchmarks).
-The directory `pretrained_transformer_base` contains the corresponding Docker images.
+The directory `pretrained_transformer_base` contains the Docker images corresponding to the pretrained OpenNMT Transformers.

 ```text
 # Run CPU benchmark: